prajdabre/yanmtt/README.md

 1. **create_autotokenizer.sh** and **create_autotokenizer.py**: These scripts govern the creation of a unigram SPM or BPE tokenizer.
 The shell script creates the subword segmenter using sentencepiece which can make both SPM and BPE models.
 All you need is a monolingual corpus for the languages you are interested in.
 The python script wraps this around an AlbertTokenizer (for SPM) or MBartTokenizer (for BPE), adds special user defined tokens and saves a configuration file for use in the future via an AutoTokenizer. <br>
 **Usage:** see examples/create_tokenizer.sh

-2. **pretrain_nmt.py**: This is used to train an MBART model.
+2. **pretrain_nmt.py**: This is used to pre-train a model.
 At the very least you need a monolingual corpus for the languages you are interested in and a tokenizer trained for those languages.
-This script can also be used to do joint MBART style training jointly with regular NMT training although the NMT training is rather basic because there is no evaluation during training.
+This script can also be used to do denoising style training jointly with regular NMT training although the NMT training is rather basic because there is no evaluation during training.
 If you want to do advanced NMT training then you should use the "train_nmt.py" script.
 Ultimately, you should not use the outcome of this script to perform final translations.
 Additional advanced usages involve: simulated wait-k simultaneous NMT, knowledge distillation, fine-tuning pre-existing MBART models with fine-grained control over what should be initialized, frozen or tuned, etc. Read the code and the command line arguments for a better understanding of the advanced features.  <br>
 **Usage:** see examples/train_mbart_model.sh<br>
 **Note 1:** If M is your model name then a folder "M_deploy" is created which you can directly use with AutoTokenizer and AutoModel.<br>
 **Note 2:** If you plan to use this "M_deploy" model with the GUI then remember to use the --supported_languages flag.<br>

-3. **train_nmt.py**: This is used to either train a NMT model from scratch or fine-tune a pre-existing MBART or NMT model.
+3. **train_nmt.py**: This is used to either train a NMT model from scratch or fine-tune a pre-existing MBART or a NMT model created via YANMTT.
 At the very least you need a parallel corpus (preferrably split into train, dev and test sets although we can make do with only a train set) for the language pairs you are interested in.
 There are several advanced features such as: simulated wait-k simultaneous NMT, knowledge distillation, fine-grained control over what should be initialized, frozen or tuned, document NMT, multi-source NMT, adaptor tuning, prompt tuning, mixtures of experts layers, multilingual NMT training. <br>
 **Usage:** see examples/train_or_fine_tune_model.sh
 **Note:** The notes applying to the "pretrain_nmt.py" script also apply to this script.